-Dr Jing Jiang is currently a Lecturer at the UTS Priority Research Centre for Artificial Intelligence (CAI), Faculty of Engineering and Information Technology (FEIT) at the University of Technology Sydney (UTS), Australia.
+Dr Jing Jiang is currently a Lecturer at the UTS Priority Research Centre for Artificial Intelligence (CAI), School of Software, Faculty of Engineering and Information Technology (FEIT) at the University of Technology Sydney (UTS), Australia.
 She received a PhD degree in Information Technology from UTS in March 2015.
 Her research interest lies in data mining and machine learning applications with the focuses on deep reinforcement learning and sequential decision-making.

 Can supervise: YES